moosefs/moosefs/README.md

 Distinctive MooseFS features:

-* High reliability - configurable number of files copies are stored on separate servers
+* High reliability - configurable number of files' copies are stored on separate servers
 * No Single Point of Failure - all hardware and software components may be redundant
 * Parallel data operations - many clients can access many files concurrently
 * Capacity can be dynamically expanded by simply adding new computers/disks on the fly
 * Retired hardware may be removed on the fly
 * Deleted files are retained for a configurable period of time (a file system level "trash bin")
-* Coherent, "atomic" snapshots of files, even while the file is being written/accessed
+* Coherent, "atomic" snapshots of files, even while the files are being written/accessed
 * Access to the file system can be limited based on IP address and/or password (similarly as in NFS)
 * Data tiering - supports different storage policies for different files/directories
 * Efficient, pure C implementation